a7madgamal/gaza-trust-me/_AI/product.md

 5.9.7.
 Facebook profile links (when provided)
 5.9.8.
 Telegram profile links (when provided)
 5.9.9.
-Verification badge showing "Verified by [Admin Name]" with link to admin profile 5.9.8.
+Verification badge showing "Verified by [Admin Name]" with link to admin profile 5.9.10.
+View count tracking and display for profile popularity 5.9.11.
 Search and filter functionality

 ### Image Management